xiduzo/portfolio_astro/src/content/project/livestock.md

     Users can trade commodities or use animals to produce them, with the aim of identifying good and bad wallet design strategies.
 </span>

-<a href="mailto:mail@sanderboer.nl?subject=Let's chat!&body=Hi, I'd like to talk about LiveStock," aria-label="Send me an email to I can tell you more" target="_blank">I'd like to know more</a>
+<a href="mailto:mail@sanderboer.nl?subject=Let's chat!&body=Hi, I'd like to talk about LiveStock," aria-label="Send me an email so I can tell you more" target="_blank">I'd like to know more</a>

 <hr />